Wrenhaus

 That's always felt like a fair description of good operations work: quiet infrastructure that makes everything else possible.

-Haus is German for house — but it's also a workshop.
-A place where things are made.
+Haus — German for house — is a workshop.
+A place where ideas and blueprints become structural.
 The Bauhaus movement built an entire design philosophy around that idea: that good design should be functional, honest, and built to last.
 Not decorative.
 Made to work.

 Wrenhaus is the workshop where your operational infrastructure gets built — with intention, without waste, and with the people who use it every day firmly in mind.
 Small enough to be nimble.
 Built to last.